What is a charter school?

 Propel's Board has authorized the school administration to make reasonable and necessary rules and procedures for guiding student conduct.
 The intent of the rules, procedures and consequences that follow is to explain how students will be held accountable for their behavior.

 What is Propel?

 Propel schools are not alternative schools or alternative placements.
-Propel's schools are free schools of choice.
-Families choose to enroll their children because they believe the school is right for their child, and children are welcomed regardless of ability or disability, race, religion or national origin.
+Propel's schools are public schools of choice.
+Families choose to enroll their children because they believe the school is right for their child and children are welcomed regardless of ability or disability, race, religion or national origin.

 Propel's charter schools are located in and around Pittsburgh, Pennsylvania.
-All of Propel's ten schools are located in Allegheny County:
+All of Propel's eleven schools are located in Allegheny County: